Delaware Court Records

 How To Put Money On Jail Inmates Book In Delaware?

 The Delaware Department of Correction allows inmates to receive funds from family and friends.
 Interested persons may deposit funds in cash, cashier’s check, or money order.
 Funds may be deposited by mail or in person.
 To deposit funds by mail, send a money order or cashier’s check to the inmate’s facility.
-Requestors must include the following details on the offender:
+Generally, requestors include the following details on the offender:

 Depositors may also drop cashier’s checks and money orders at the facility during a scheduled visit with the inmate.
 Note that this option is not available at the Howard R. Young Correctional Institute.
-The inmate’s account will be credited within 24 hours of receiving the funds.
+The inmate’s account is typically credited within 24 hours of receiving the funds.
 This timeframe only applies to weekdays.

 Interested persons may also directly fund an inmate’s pre-paid phone account through GTL, a third-party vendor.
 To fund the account, call GTL at 1–866–230–7761, or fund the account online via a credit or debit card.